-Purpose of DEI College Council
+Purpose of College DEI Council

-Members serve as college representatives identifying, recommending, supporting, and advising the Dean of the College of Arts and Sciences and the Dean’s leadership team on Diversity, Equity, and Inclusion issues, key strategic programs, and initiatives.
+Members serve as college representatives identifying, recommending, supporting, and advising the Dean of Fulbright College of Arts and Sciences and the Dean’s leadership team on Diversity, Equity, and Inclusion issues, key strategic programs, and initiatives.
 Members also serve as advocates for diversity, equity and inclusion for the College of Arts and Sciences and the U of A campus community at large.

 Meet our DEI Council Members